-- 1.1 The right of way includes the right for the Grantee in common with the Grantor and other persons to whom the Grantor may grant similar rights, at all times, to go over and along the Easement Area. - 1.2 The right of way includes the right for the public as the Grantee's invitees to go over and along the Easement Area on foot and when the Grantee wishes to carry out work to develop, improve or maintain the Easement Area or undertake conservation activities on adjoining land administered by the Grantee, then the Grantee its employees or contractors may proceed along the Easement Area by foot or by vehicle or any other means of transport and with all necessary tools, vehicles, equipment (including firearms) and dogs to carry out the work. - 1.3 The right of way includes- - 1.3.1 the right to repair and maintain the existing recreation and access track ("the track") on the Easement Area, and (if necessary for any of those purposes) to alter the state of the land over which the easement is granted; and - 1.3.2 the right to have the Easement Area kept clear at all times of obstructions, deposit of materials, or unreasonable impediment to the use and enjoyment of the track; - 1.3.3 the right for the Grantee to improve the Easement Area in any way it considers expedient but consistent with its purposes of recreation and access, including the installation of track markers, stiles but without at any time causing damage to or interfering with the Grantor's use and management of the Grantor's Land; - 1.3.4 the right for the Grantee to erect and display notices on the Easement Area and with the Grantor's consent, which must not be unreasonably withheld, on the Grantor's Land. - 1.4 The right of way does not confer on the public the right to camp on or otherwise occupy the Easement Area without the consent of the Grantor. - 1.5 No horse or any other animal (including any dogs or other pets of any description whether on a leash or not) may be taken on the Easement Area without the consent of the Grantor.
+- 1.1 The term of this easement will expire on 31 August 2065 and, after this date, this easement will be of no effect. - 1.2 The right of way includes the right for the Grantee its employees, contractors and invitees (including the general public on foot) in common with the Grantor and other persons to whom the Grantor may grant similar rights to at all times go over and along the Easement Area by foot. - 1.3 The right of way includes- - 1.3.1 the right to repair and maintain the existing access track ("the track") on the Easement Area, and (if necessary for any of those purposes) to alter the state of the land over which the Easement is granted; - 1.3.2 the right to have the Easement Area kept clear at all times of obstructions, deposit of materials, or unreasonable impediment to the use and enjoyment of the track: - 1.3.3 the right for the Grantee to improve the Easement Area in any way it considers expedient but consistent with its purposes of recreation and access, including the installation of track markers, and stiles but without at any time causing damage to or interfering with the Grantor's use and management of the Grantor's Land; and - 1.3.4 the right for the Grantee to erect and display notices on the Easement Area and with the Grantor's consent, which must not be unreasonably withheld, on the Grantor's Land. - 1.4 The right of way does not confer on the public the right to camp on or otherwise occupy the Easement Area without the consent of the Grantor. - 1.5 No horse or any other animal (including any dogs or other pets of any description whether on a leash or not) may be taken on the Easement Area without the consent of the Grantor. - 1.6 No firearm or other weapon may be carried or discharged on the Easement Area without the consent of the Grantor. - 1.7 The public may not light any fires or deposit any rubbish or other materials on the Easement Area.

-Easement Instrument Dated: Page [] of [] pages --------------------- -------- -----------------------
+Easement Instrument Dated: Page of pages Ì --------------------- -------- ------ ---- ------- ---